 How We Use Your Personal Information

 The legislation provides individuals with a number of rights and information about these rights, which includes the right to be informed about how we use personal data, can be found in our Privacy Notice here

 The Subject Access provisions of the UK GDPR give an individual the right to have a copy of any personal data held about them, subject to certain exemptions.
 This is known as a “Right of Subject Access”.

-Should you wish to know what information (if any) Cumbria Office of the Police and Crime Commissioner holds about you, you should submit a request in writing to the address below.
-To facilitate a request and to ensure that you provide all the information the Office of the Police & Crime Commissioner may need to process your request, you may wish to submit your request on a Subject Access form – (please click here).
+Should you wish to know what information (if any) Cumbria Office of the Police, Fire and Crime Commissioner holds about you, you should submit a request in writing to the address below.
+To facilitate a request and to ensure that you provide all the information the Office of the Police, Fire & Crime Commissioner may need to process your request, you may wish to submit your request on a Subject Access form – (please click here).
 Proof of identity and sufficient information to allow us to locate your personal data must accompany a completed application form/written request.

 Application forms and further guidance are also available by post from:

-Cumbria Office of the Police and Crime Commissioner, Police Headquarters, Carleton Hall, Penrith, Cumbria.
+Cumbria Office of the Police, Fire and Crime Commissioner, Police Headquarters, Carleton Hall, Penrith, Cumbria.
 CA10 2AU

 Tel: 01768 217734

 Once we have received your completed application, we will start to process your request.
 Depending on what information you have requested the process to provide you with your information can take up to one month.
 In limited circumstances this period can be extended up to two months, but we will inform you if this is likely to be the case.